Titus Thorne

 Researchers interested in the benefits and uses of CJC-1295 will note that CJC-1295 iterations are currently only available as research materials, meaning that their only permitted uses are in vitro testing and laboratory experimentation.

-Given CJC-1295’s status as a research chemical, any claims about this peptide's purported benefits have not been confirmed by human clinical trials and any statements you may read online have not been evaluated by the FDA.
+Given CJC-1295’s status as a research chemical, any claims about this peptide's purported benefits have not been confirmed by human clinical trials and any statements online have not been evaluated by the FDA.

 In fact, many of CJC-1295’s purported benefits are based on animal studies.
 For example, an oft-cited study that attributed a “4-fold increase” in GH levels to CJC-1295 was conducted on rats [3].
 This indicates that CJC-1295 research is still in its infancy and further investigation is warranted.